eliasu/tyfte/content/collections/pages/home.md

     content:
       -
         type: text
-        text: "to completion.
-Our goal is to seamlessly translate your brand identity into a captivating visual language that reflects your unique vision.
-But we don't stop at "
-  -
+        text: ".
+We're all about diving into the nitty-gritty details of finely crafting the perfect " -
     type: set
     attrs:
-      id: lnnm8lwu
+      id: lo8ivxfz
       values:
         type: tooltip
-        headline: Design
+        headline: 'visual language '
         text: "Be it web design, screen design, or UI design: We commit to pixel perfection.
 Whether you're looking to embrace the latest design trends or opt for a timeless, classic style, we can craft a visual language that aligns with your vision, whether it's based on existing designs or a brand-new creation."
   -
     type: paragraph